 PHOTO BY DENNIS KRAWEC, IDENTITY OF CAT UNKNOWN.

+I am a designer researcher who enjoys considering what can be learned from the metaphors and frameworks used to discuss government structures.
 I studied Graphic Design and Textile Design at Rhode Island School of Design, graduating with a BFA in 2018.
 See my CV here.

 GRAPHIC DESIGN taught me how to visualize complex information.